magpylib/magpylib/docs/_pages/docu/docu_magpylib_show.md

 }
 ```

-or directly as named keywords in the `update` method as,
+or directly as named keywords in the `update` method as:

 ```python
 import magpylib as magpy